lgw2/lgw2.github.io/_teaching/csci127-summer-2019/assignments/program2.md

 ## Learning Outcomes
-* To solve this problem, you need to understand the following Python concepts: data types, functions, selection statements, and iteration.
+* To solve this problem, you need to understand the following Python concepts: data types, functions, selection statements, iteration, and lists.

 ## Background Information
 In this assignment, you will write a program to score a five-card